caue-paiva/educa_gpt_publico/README.md

 This project is part of a [research grant program](http://lattes.cnpq.br/2223448141926231) with the  **Brazilian National Council for Scientific and Technological Development (CNPq)** for the **R&D of Artificial Intelligence tech for educational purposes** within the reality of Brazilian High school students.

-This projects builds upon the educational capabilities of Large Language Models (ex: GPT-3.5 and GPT-4) for education , while also seeking to **mitigate weaknesses** such as hallucination and lack of knowledge about certain subjects and tests within the **brazilian university admittance standardized test (ENEM)**.
+This project builds upon the educational capabilities of Large Language Models (ex: GPT-3.5 and GPT-4) for education ,while also seeking to **mitigate weaknesses** such as hallucination and lack of knowledge about certain subjects and tests within the **brazilian university admittance standardized test (ENEM)**.

 To achieve these results an **LLM application**, using openAI models (gpt-3.5 turbo or gpt-4), along with aditional modules for extra functionality was developed.

 The modules in question are:

-* **Document retrieval** for ENEM questions,trough a vectorDB (Qdrant) , allowing for students to dissert them with the LLM and train for that test.
+* **Document retrieval** for ENEM questions, through a vectorDB(Qdrant), allowing for students to dissert them with the LLM and train for that test.

-* **Internet search** for sources trough Google Search API, so that students can see the sources behind statements made by the LLM.
+* **Internet search** for sources through Google Search API, so that students can see the sources behind statements made by the LLM.

 * **User performance tracker** for use in combination with the questions retriever, so that users can see and track their % of correctly answered questions for each subject.